Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups: Introduction

 We return to the $p$-adic case.
-A good $p$-adic analogue of the category of polarized complex variations of Hodge structure is the category $MF^{\nabla}_{[0,n]}(X/W) ( n\leq p-1)$ introduced first by Fontaine-Laffaille \cite{FL} for the $X=\Spec\ W$ case and later generalized by Faltings \cite[Chapter II]{Fa1} to the general case.
-Its object, called Fontaine module, is also a quadruple $(H,\nabla,Fil,\Phi)$, where $(H,\nabla)$ is a flat module over $X$, by which we mean a coherent $\sO_X$-module $H$ with an integrable connection $\nabla$, $Fil$ is a Hodge filtration, $\Phi$ is a relative Frobenius which is horizontal with respect to $\nabla$ and satisfies some compatibility and strong $p$-divisibility conditions.
+A good $p$-adic analogue of the category of polarized complex variations of Hodge structure is the category $MF^{\nabla}_{[0,w]}(X/W) ( w\leq p-1)$ introduced first by Fontaine-Laffaille \cite{FL} for $X=\Spec\ W$ and later generalized by Faltings \cite[Chapter II]{Fa1} to the general case.
+An object in the category, called Fontaine module, is also a quadruple $(H,\nabla,Fil,\Phi)$, where $(H,\nabla)$ is a flat bundle over $X$, by which we mean a locally free $\sO_X$-module $H$ of finite rank, equipped with an integrable $W$-connection $\nabla$, $Fil$ is a Hodge filtration, $\Phi$ is a relative Frobenius which is horizontal with respect to $\nabla$ and satisfies some compatibility and strong $p$-divisibility conditions.
 The latter condition is a $p$-adic analogue of the Riemann-Hodge bilinear relations.
-Fontaine-Laffaille and Faltings loc. cit. showed, there exists a fully faithful functor from the category $MF^{\nabla}_{[0,n]}(X/W) (n\leq p-2)$ to the category of \emph{crystalline representations} of $\pi_1(X_{K})$, i.e. a $p$-adic Riemann-Hilbert correspondence.
-Our object is to establish a $p$-adic correspondence from some subcategory of the category of graded Higgs modules to the category of Fontaine modules and complete the following diagram:\\
+See \S2 for more details.
+Fontaine-Laffaille proved in the $X=\Spec\ W$ case and Faltings in the general case that, there exists a fully faithful functor from the category $MF^{\nabla}_{[0,w]}(X/W) (w\leq p-2)$ to the category of \emph{crystalline representations} of $\pi_1(X_{K})$, i.e. a $p$-adic Riemann-Hilbert correspondence.
+Our objective is to establish a $p$-adic analogue of the Higgs correspondence from a certain category of graded Higgs modules with trivial Chern classes to the category of Fontaine modules.
+Our results are encoded in the following big diagram:\\

 \begin{adjustbox}{scale=0.9}